 Crime Day Workshops include:

-The States of Jersey Police Dog Handling Team will all be making a special appearance at the ‘Crime Days’ - demonstrating how the dogs help detect drugs and suspects of crime.
-The dogs and their handlers will be used in a variety of scenarios – ‘chase and detain’, dealing with ‘public order’ offences etc.
+The States of Jersey Police Dog Handling Team PDH Dave Bisson with PD Turbo and Jack will all be making a special appearance at the ‘Crime Days’ - demonstrating how the dogs help detect drugs and suspects of crime.
+The dogs and their handler will be used in a variety of scenarios – ‘chase and detain’, dealing with ‘public order’ offences etc.

 The States of Jersey Police Firearms Team workshop is headed up by Sergeant Dean Machin using the locally produced Prison!
 Me!
 No Way!!!
 Jersey DVD entitled ‘Dangerous Games’ which explains to students how officers only have a split second to decide whether a firearm they are confronted with is real or a replica and the potential danger of using BB guns irresponsibly.

-Firefighter John Lloyd and Edmund Astell Stains from the States of Jersey Fire and Rescue Service will be delivering a workshop on fire safety with the emphasis on the importance of smoke alarms and making an escape plan to cover what steps should be taken if a house fire breaks out, along with the dangerous repercussions of making hoax calls.
+Firefighter John Lloyd from the States of Jersey Fire and Rescue Service will be delivering a workshop on fire safety with the emphasis on the importance of smoke alarms and making an escape plan to cover what steps should be taken if a house fire breaks out, along with the dangerous repercussions of making hoax calls.

-States of Jersey Ambulance Service Paramedic John De Carteret will address health and safety issues and focus on the ABC of first aid demonstrating to students how they should respond to an emergency situation in which someone is injured to ensure a patient has a much better chance of survival until trained help arrives.
+States of Jersey Ambulance Service Paramedic Jonny Hayward will address health and safety issues and focus on the ABC of first aid demonstrating to students how they should respond to an emergency situation in which someone is injured to ensure a patient has a much better chance of survival until trained help arrives.

-States of Jersey Prison Officer Jim Brimelow will be delivering the drugs workshop discussing various types of drugs including ‘so called’ legal highs, and the effect that drugs have on individuals mental and physical health and well being and the restrictions in areas such as travelling abroad or making job applications, that can potentially arise through having a criminal conviction involving drugs, along with the impact that taking or drug dealing can have on family and friends.
+States of Jersey Police Officer Alistair Castle and Prison Officer Jim Brimelow will be delivering the drugs workshop discussing various types of drugs including ‘so called’ legal highs, and the effect that drugs have on individuals mental and physical health and well being and the restrictions in areas such as travelling abroad or making job applications, that can potentially arise through having a criminal conviction involving drugs, along with the impact that taking or drug dealing can have on family and friends.

 The Prison Cell Workshop is headed up by States of Jersey Prison Officers who will discuss with students what a day in the life of a prisoner is like, the restrictions, the lack of freedom and culminate the session with a visit to the PMNW Resource Vehicle which house the replica mobile prison cell to re-enforce the full effect of the consequences of making the wrong choice!